The Ultimate Guide to Feminine Hygiene

 In 2017, there were nearly 672 million females living in China, according to the World Bank, and nearly all Chinese women and girls rely on sanitary pads rather than tampons when they have their period.
 The Guardian’s Yuan Ren explains that the country’s culture is “much more accommodating” about topics relating to menstruation.
 “Chinese women will discuss periods from a practical standpoint: what helps with tiredness during menstruation, what to eat to replenish iron, and more intimate topics such as how often you should change your pad,” she writes.
 However, Yuan admits that Chinese women are not well-informed about the use of tampons.

-The Feminine Hygiene Crisis
+The Period Poverty Crisis

 Even when women are aware of the benefits and proper use of various feminine hygiene products, there remains a large number of women who either face obstacles to purchasing the products or simply can’t afford them.